SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

 - `training_args.bin` → Serialized training configuration from the `Trainer` API (hyperparameters, scheduling, etc.)

-These artefacts define a self-contained model package that can be loaded for evaluation, inference, or deployment:
+These artifacts define a self-contained model package that can be loaded for evaluation, inference, or deployment:

 ```python
 from transformers import AutoModelForSequenceClassification, AutoTokenizer